-- 1) Secure your department by shutting down all equipment; close windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in affected area, place red emergency tags on doors to identify that area is not to be reentered. - 4) Housekeeping team, report to community area Nurse in charge; follow their direction. - 5) Laundry team, report to assigned community area. - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) Travel to relocation site(s) and assist as needed.
+- 1) Secure your department by shutting down all equipment; closing windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in an affected area, place red vacancy stickers on doors to identify that area is not to be reentered. - 4) Housekeeping team, report to home area Nurse in charge; follow their direction. - 5) Laundry team, report to assigned home area; follow the lead's direction - 6) As assigned by Incident Manager or Nurse in charge in your home area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) Travel to relocation site(s) and assist as needed.